HBoyd255/todoist-task-selector/README.md

 This is designed to be as simple as possible, similar to just pulling a task out of a hat.
 It's not meant to be a full-featured task manager.

+## Requirements

+This script requires the `todoist-python` package version 2.1.3.